ut-parla/Parla.py/README.md

 # Installation

 Parla is available as a conda package.
-It requires Python 3.7, numpy, and cupy.
-The examples also make extensive use of numba.
+A docker image with the conda package already set up is also available.
+Parla requires Python 3.7, numpy, cupy, scipy, and numba (currently needed only for the examples)

 To use the conda package, you must first install miniconda.
 To install miniconda you can follow the detailed instructions available at [https://docs.conda.io/en/latest/miniconda.html](https://docs.conda.io/en/latest/miniconda.html).